Chinese dried black mushrooms are shiitakes. Some Chinese cooks prefer the darker, thicker caps because they feel they taste better.

 4 tbsp. peanut oil

-3 tbsp. chicken stock
+3 tbsp. chicken or vegetable stock

 2 tbsp. shaoxing (Chinese rice wine)